mylez/computer/README.md

 # cpu-sim

 An 8-bit machine with 16 bits of address space.
-This is my attempt at an implementation of virtual memory, access modes, and preemptive multitasking.
+This is my attempt at virtual memory, access modes, and preemptive multitasking.

 the assembly program